zhouyl/flowblade/docs/components/data-display/rating.md

 # Rating

 Rating component for displaying and collecting star ratings.
+Rating provides a flexible way to display and collect ratings with support for various sizes and colors.

 ## Requirements